dipc-cc/hubbard/examples/molecules/README.md

-You can also navigate through the [molecule examples section](https://github.com/dipc-cc/hubbard/tree/master/examples/molecules), where more molecular geometries suitable to compute with the meand field hubbard model can be found.
+You can also navigate through the [molecule examples section](https://github.com/dipc-cc/hubbard/tree/master/examples/molecules), where more molecular geometries suitable to compute with the mean field hubbard model can be found.

 1. We will start by building the tight-binding (TB) Hamiltonian for an